AshuSingh0007/Fake-news-detection/README.md

 ### Model Accuracy
 The Passive Aggressive Classifier achieved an impressive accuracy of **96%** during evaluation.
 This high accuracy indicates its effectiveness in classifying news articles as reliable or unreliable.

-The model is pre-trained and available as `model.pkl` in this repository, allowing you to use it for making predictions.

-Feel free to explore the Jupyter Notebook (`Fake_News_Detector-PA.ipynb`) for more details about the model's training and performance.